How Registering Entities Set the Rules

 A registering entity that offers to accept registrations in beneficiary form may establish the terms and conditions under which it will receive and implement these requests as well as requests for cancellation of previously registered transfer on death beneficiary designations and requests for reregistration to effect a change of beneficiary.

-A.R.S. § 14-6310(A)This covers practical details like how the institution verifies a death, how it handles fractional shares when multiple beneficiaries are involved, and how it processes changes to beneficiary designations during the owner's lifetime.
+A.R.S. § 14-6310(A)For example, this covers how the institution verifies a death and how it handles fractional shares.
+It also covers how it processes changes to beneficiary forms during the owner's lifetime.

 Per Stirpes Substitution and Registration Examples